-The owner of a months-old foal who was given a 2% chance of survival owing to extensive worm damage wants to share his story to give others hope.
+The owner of a months-old foal who was given a 2% chance of survival owing to extensive damage by horse worms wants to share his story to give others hope.

 Coloured colt Beau was thought to be about two months old when Jodie King bought him in September.
 He was sold at that age as his dam had rejected him, not allowing him to feed and continually chasing him away.

 Jodie followed her vets’ advice on his care but by mid-November, he was unwell, and losing weight.

 “I’d noticed he didn’t really interact with the others but thought, as did the vet, that he just didn’t know how to be a horse, as he’d only ever been chased off and shoved,” she told H&H.

 “He had loose stools and a cough, and seemed lethargic, so I got the vet.

 “It was heartbreaking because the vet said ‘he’s at breaking point now.
 The odds have always been against him but he’ll either survive or he won’t; he’ll get better or he’ll die’.
 It was absolutely gut-wrenching.”

 The vet put Beau on a probiotic and told Jodie to monitor him for a month but two days later, he took a turn for the worse.

 “He was freezing cold, lying down and with no appetite,” Jodie said.
 “I wrapped rugs round him and called the emergency vet.
 I couldn’t wait as I didn’t think he’d make it.”

 Tests showed that Beau, who had likely never nursed and so not benefited from any of his dam’s immunity, had a large roundworm burden, which was causing major issues.
 Roundworms are a notorious problem in foals, not least owing to issues of resitance to many common wormers.
 Parasites can persist despite treatment, causing issues, as happened in this case.